perlsaiyan/jellyfin-broadcaster/README.md

    ```

 2. **Edit the systemd unit file** (`jellyfin-broadcaster.service`) to customize:
+   - The `-server-url` parameter with your Jellyfin server URL
-   - The `-networks` parameter with your target broadcast addresses
+   - The `-server-id` parameter with your server's unique identifier
-   - The `-interval` parameter for your desired broadcast frequency
+   - The `-server-name` parameter with your desired server name
+   - Optionally add `-endpoint-address` if needed
    - Optionally uncomment and set the `User` field to run as a specific user (requires network permissions)

 3. **Install and enable the service:**